Skip to main content

 Binding Assurance Standard

-This standard provides specific controls for ensuring an entity is appropriately bound to their entity information and to an authenticator in order to prevent identity theft.
+This standard provides specific controls for ensuring an entity is appropriately bound to their entity information in order to prevent identity theft.

 Application of this standard